wlwl2/UnityTipsAndTricks/README.md

 9. Animations can be renamed by double-clicking (I don't remember where).
 If you rename animations wrongly, it is a pain to rename all the links.
 Don't forget that Unity does not do linking/syncing for you yet with regards to animation names/animator.
 Check your prefab/GameObject names and their animation names carefully.

+10. To have your RayCasts affect trigger colliders, go to: Edit > Project Settings... > Physics2D and check "Queries Hit Triggers".

+11. Physics2D.IgnoreCollision

+12. Pseudo-3D raycast calls: Physics2D.GetRayIntersectionAll

+13. Physics2D.OverlapPointAll

-When I remember about any others, I'll add them here.
+When I remember or find any others, I'll add them here.